Syllabus Edition

 Research which investigates custodial sentencing

-• Apel & Diller (2017) - a review of research into custodial sentencing which concludes that if prison is viewed as a large-scale intervention, it lacks empirical evidence as to its effectiveness
+• Apel & Diller (2017) – a review of research into custodial sentencing, which concludes that if prison is viewed as a large-scale intervention, it lacks empirical evidence as to its effectiveness

-• Marsh et al. (2009) - a meta-analysis which tested the hypothesis that prisons are an effective means of reducing recidivism and concluded that residential drug treatment programmes, educational/vocational training, community supervision, victim reparation, and community programmes with aftercare are all much more likely to prevent reoffending than simple incarceration
+• Marsh et al. (2009) – a meta-analysis which tested the hypothesis that prisons are an effective means of reducing reoffending and concluded that residential drug treatment programmes, educational/vocational training, community supervision, victim reparation, and community programmes with aftercare are all much more likely to prevent reoffending than simple incarceration

 • Dooley (2000) – suicide in prisons is highest among prisoners who are on remand